‘Tom Clancy’s The Division’ 1.6 Update: Reddit User Finds Dark Zone Leaderboard, Possible PTS Date Hint, And Microtransactions In The Future? [Rumors]

 — Parzival_ZA ???????? (@Nathan_Keeley) January 6, 2017

-Perhaps players have forgotten that Ubisoft had issued a statement last year that there will be no such microtransactions as was once speculated, according to PC Gamer and that Phoenix Credits are “purely an in-game mechanic.”
+Perhaps players have forgotten that Ubisoft had issued a statement last year that there will be no such microtransactions as was once speculated, according to PC Gamer, and that Phoenix Credits are “purely an in-game mechanic.”

 “In Tom Clancy’s The Division, there is no in-game currency that you can buy with real-world money.
 There will be DLC packs available through first party stores containing customization items, but these are optional and limited to items that have no influence on gameplay.
 An example of this are themed outfits for the agent’s customization slots.”

-It was even further emphasized last year by Ubisoft via Eurogamer that there will indeed not be microtransactions.
+It was even further emphasized last year by Ubisoft (via Eurogamer) that there will not be microtransactions.
 This even included vanity items.

-So it was even questionable then on what constituted as a “microtransaction” as PC Gamer thought it to be not entirely clear in its definition, but it was later clarified by Ubisoft in the aforementioned statement.
+Some wondered what constituted a “microtransaction,” as PC Gamer thought the definition wasn’t entirely clear, but it was later clarified by Ubisoft in the aforementioned statement.

-This is quite common in the gaming community and according YouTuber Like Butter, he says this trend may be due in part by companies like EA and Activision who got the ball rolling on this method.
+This is quite common in the gaming community, and according to YouTuber Like Butter, he says this trend may be because of companies like EA and Activision, both of which got the ball rolling on this method.
 If done properly, microtransactions can work.
-Hearthstone is such an example and was touted more of a “pay-to-win” method where you’d pay for progression.
+Hearthstone is such an example, and the game was touted as more of a “pay-to-win” title, where you’d pay for progression.

-Like Butter made comparisons to other games in how it did work for some of them.
-Rainbow Six Siege already uses microtransactions, so why not The Division game, right?
-For instance, according to Gamespot you can purchase 600 Rainbow Six Siege Credits for $4.99.
+Like Butter made comparisons to other games that featured successful microtransactions.
+Rainbow Six Siege already uses microtransactions, so why not The Division?
+For instance, according to Gamespot, you can purchase 600 Rainbow Six Siege Credits for $4.99.

 “R6 Credits are an optional premium currency that will be available at launch in packs of 600, 1200, 2670, 4920 or 7560.
 A pack of 600 R6 Credits will cost $4.99 USD, with larger bundles offering more Credits per dollar.”